What is a DHI Hair Transplant?

 - Procedure overview: Explanation of the implanter pen technique versus traditional forceps methods for re-implanting hair.

-- Cost and financing review: A transparent breakdown of costs, plus discussion of instalment or finance options.
+- Cost and financing review: A transparent breakdown of costs, plus discussion of instalment or finance options if required.

 Day-by-Day Healing Guide